gerac83/rf_simulator/README.md

 2. `ros2 launch franka_gazebo_bringup moveit_sim.launch.py`

 and you should be able to see the simulation (aka Gazebo) and a robot visualisation (RViz).
 Explore both and see if you can make the robot move!
 Although, that will be the aim of the first lab.

+To close the simulation and the robot visualisation, just press `Ctrl-C` on both terminals where you run the commands above.